probably-not-porter/CEML/v2/README.md

 ## Part 1
 Prepare your data.
 For this step, you will need a set of images to train a model.
 The images do not have to be the same size, or even the same file format, but they must be divided up into the catagories you would like to teach.

 As an example, one of my testing sets is a binary image set with dogs and cats.
 In order to set this up, I placed the original data into two folders based in this root directory: `data/dogs_cats/dogs` and `data/dogs_cats/cats`.
 The processing step will take advantage of this file structure to simplify names and future runs, so make sure it is labeled sensibly.
+You can pass this information to the script with the arguement `-i` or `--input`.

 When I run: